Materials-Consortia/OPTIMADE/optimade.rst

 Since the remaining values are not assigned a value, they will be :val:`null` if they are not assigned values by another response retrieved via a next link encountered before the end-of-data-marker.
 (Since there is no requirement that values are assigned in a specific order between responses, it is possible that the omitted values are already assigned.
 In that case the values shall remain as assigned, i.e., they are not overwritten by :val:`null` in this situation.)
-In the specific case of a hierarchy of list properties represented as a sparse multi-dimensional array, if the field :field:`"returned_ranges"` is given, it MUST contain one slice object per dimension of the multi-dimensional array, representing slices for each dimension that cover the data given in the response.

 The format of data lines of the response (i.e., all lines except the first and the last) depends on whether the header object specifies the layout as :val:`"dense"` or :val:`"sparse"`.